-Kailyn Lowry Posts Mysterious Plane Footage As ‘Back Together’ Pic With Chris Lopez Enrages Instagram
+Kailyn Lowry Posts Super-Mysterious Plane Footage

 “When they forget to turn off the comments so we don’t have to go check the link to find out it’s just click bait AGAIN,” they wrote.

-“The “link in bio” w the misleading caption might be the most annoying sh*t on IG,” another stated.
+“The ‘link in bio’ w the misleading caption might be the most annoying sh*t on IG,” another stated.

-Not all of Kailyn’s recent social media has proven controversial, though.
+Not all of Kailyn’s recent social media posts has proven controversial, though.
 The star’s recent Hawaii vacation with co-star Leah Messer proved popular by virtue of it being a joint one.
 Fans also seemed pumped to see both mothers in a family setting, with the trip including Kailyn’s three boys and Leah’s three girls.

 Kailyn will likely have a lot of comments to sift through after her flight.